 We receive payments from our collaboration partners based on billing schedules established in each contract.
 Amounts are recorded as accounts receivable when our right to consideration is unconditional.
 We may also recognize revenue in advance of the contractual billing schedule and such amounts are recorded as a contract asset when recognized.
 We may be required to defer recognition of revenue for upfront and milestone payments until we perform our obligations under these arrangements, and such amounts are recorded as deferred revenue upon receipt or when due.
 For those contracts that have multiple performance obligations, contract assets and liabilities are reported on a net basis at the contract level.
-Contract assets and liabilities were as follows (in thousands):
+Contract assets were zero as of September 30, 2021 and December 31, 2020.
+Contract liabilities as of September 30, 2021 are primarily related to deferred revenues from Takeda Pharmaceutical Company Limited (Takeda).